 Accessibility Peer Mentor Program

-Accessibility Services is recruiting volunteer Peer Mentors for the 2020-21 academic year (August 2020 – April 2021)!
-Peer Mentors provide leadership, guidance, and support to students with disabilities as they make the transition to university.
+We are recruiting volunteer Peer Mentors for the 2021-22 academic year (July 2021 – April 2022)!
+Peer Mentors provide leadership, guidance, and support to first and second year students registered with Accessibility Services as they make the transition to university life.

-- Participate in the planning and delivery of various events such as the Peer Mentor Learning Community sessions and board game cafes.
+- Participate in the planning and delivery of academic skills workshops such as time management, study skills, note-taking, and test-taking strategies.

-- Provide leadership, guidance, and support in key areas such as navigating student resources and services, facilitating social events and workshops, and providing social support and academic coaching.
+- Provide leadership, guidance, and support in key areas such as problem solving, navigating campus and community resources, and making appropriate referrals.

-- Undergrad (third year or higher) and graduate students at the University of Toronto Mississauga campus.
+- Undergraduate (third year or higher) and graduate students at the University of Toronto Mississauga.